 Requirements for a work visa

 - Proof of accommodation

 - Round trip flight reservation

 The EU Blue Card is Europe’s answer to the US Green Card.
 The EU Blue Card is a work- and residence permit for non-EU/EEA nationals.
 The European Blue Card provides comprehensive socio-economic rights and a path towards permanent residence and EU citizenship.

 To meet the skills shortage in European nations, the EU Blue Card was introduced to attract qualified workers to come and work in Europe.
 The Blue Card allows non-EU citizens to move freely between European nations.
-This will help you find your dream job in Europe.
+This will help you find your dream Contract IT jobs in Europe.